The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 • Minimum age:14

-• Accommodation:4 day ride: all nights at Villa Tardioli, a simple but charming B&B in the town of Castelluccio di Norcia offering twin share rooms with ensuites, a pretty terrace with mountain views, and an on-site restaurant.
+4-day itinerary: all nights are spent at Villa Tardioli, a simple but charming B&B in the town of Castelluccio di Norcia.
+It offers twin share rooms with ensuites, a pretty terrace with mountain views, and an on-site restaurant.

-A single supplement is available for those who don’t wish to share.
+A single supplement is available for those who do not wish to share.

 • Inclusions: